 c) the assignments for which the procedure of Article 4 has been initiated as from the date of receipt of the complete Appendix 4 information under § 4.1.3 or 4.2.6.
 (WRC-03)

 7.2.2 The criteria to be applied are those given in Annex 4.

+7.2bis In applying the procedures referred to in § 7.1 for FSS frequency assignments in the band 14.5-14.8 GHz not subject to the Regions 1 and 3 feeder link Plan or List, the provision of No. 11.41 is replaced by the following provision.
+No. 11.41.2 continues to apply.

+7.2bis.1 If, after a notice is returned under No. 11.38, should the notifying administration resubmit the notice and insist upon its reconsideration, and the assignment which was the basis of the unfavourable finding is neither an assignment in the Regions 1 and 3 Plan nor an assignment of definitive recording in the Regions 1 and 3 feeder-link List at the time when the notice is returned under No. 11.38, the Bureau shall enter the assignment in the Master Register with an indication of those administrations whose assignments were the basis of the unfavourable finding (see also No. 11.42).

 Reasons: Administration having proposed to include in the List for feeder links a new or modified frequency assignments shall seek agreement of administrations having the frequency assignments of unplanned FSS in the frequency band 14.5-14.8 GHz.
 Therefore after WRC-15 to include new (modified) frequency assignments in the frequency band 14.5-14.8 GHz will require coordination with the notified (priority by notification date) frequency assignments of unplanned FSS.